-Now studying Sustainable and Future Studies as a PhD Student in Design at FAUL, School of Architecture, University of Lisbon.
-I love to travel and meet new people, places and culture.
 I'm also a proud mother and wife.
-My son João is a very creative 10 years old boy, and my husband Luís, is a Photographer.
+My son João is a very creative boy, and my husband Luís is a Photographer.

-Aldo, I could not leave my family for so much time, so I planned to attend at least to 4 workshops that could give me more hands-on lab work for my PhD research.
+Also, I could not leave my family for so much time, so I planned to attend at least four workshops that could give me more hands-on lab work for my PhD research.

 By - Preposition * Identifying the agent performing an action. * Origin - Old English bī, bi, be, of Germanic origin; related to Dutch bij and German bei.